NimaEkhtari/Fit_Plane_In_3D/README.md

 angular difference between normal vectors calculated from SVD and least squares is **3.908** degrees

-## Plots
+# Plots
-Now, let's plot everything:
+Now, let's plot all the results:
 * Original 3D points are plotted in green
 * Best fit plane obtained from either SVD or Eigen approaches is plotted in blue
 * Plane fitted by Least Squares method with Z-axis constraint is plotted in red